plentymarkets/docs-raw/plentyInterface/Order.md

 ## Contracts<a name="order_packagetype_contracts"></a>
 ### ShippingPackageTypeRepositoryContract<a name="order_contracts_shippingpackagetyperepositorycontract"></a>

 The ShippingPackageTypeRepositoryContract is the interface for the shipping package type repository.
-This interface allows to get shipping package type by ID.
+This interface allows to list all shipping package types or to get a shipping package type by the ID.

 #### Namespace